Robot's hand and expansions in non-integer bases: The model

 \section{The model}

 In our model the robot hand is composed by $H$ fingers, every finger has an arbitrary number of phalanxes.
 We assume junctions and phalanxes of each finger to be thin, so to be respectively approximated with their middle axes and barycentres and we also assume the junctions of every finger to be coplanar.
-Inspired by the human hand, we set the fingers of our robot as follows: the first two fingers are coplanar and they have in common their first junction (they are our robotic version of the thumb and the index finger of the human hand) while the remaining $H-1$ fingers belong to parallel planes whose distance is a fixed $\delta$.
+Inspired by the human hand, we set the fingers of our robot as follows: the first two fingers are coplanar and they have in common their first junction (they are our robotic version of the thumb and the index finger of the human hand) while the remaining $H-1$ fingers belong to parallel planes.
+By choosing an appropriate coordinate system $oxyz$ we may assume that the the first two fingers belong to the plane $\mathit p^{(1)}: z=0$ while, for $h\geq 2$, $h$-th finger belongs to the plane $\mathit p^{(h)}: z=z_0^{(h)}$ for some $z_0^{(2)},\dots,z_0^{(H)}\in\RR$.

 We now describe in more detail the model of a robot finger.
-A configuration of a finger is the sequence $(x_k)_{k=0}^K\subset \RR^3$ of its junctions.
+A configuration of a finger is the sequence $(\mathbf x_k)_{k=0}^K\subset \RR^3$ of its junctions.
 The configurations of every finger are ruled by two phalanx-at-phalanx motions: extension and rotation.
 In particular, the length of $k$-th phalanx of the finger is either $0$ or $\dfrac{1}{\rho^k}$, where $\rho>1$ is a fixed ratio: this choice is ruled by the a binary control we denote by using the symbol $u_k$, so that the length $l_k$ of the $k$-th phalanx is

 As all the phalanxes of a finger belong to the same plane, say $\mathit p$, in order to describe the angle between two consecutive phalanxes, say the $k-1$-th and the $k$-th phalanx, we just need to consider a one-dimensional parameter, $\omega_k$.
 Each phalanx can lay on the same line as the former or it can form with it a fixed planar angle $\omega\in(0,\pi)$, whose vertex is the $k-1$-th junction.
 In other words, two consecutive phalanxes form either the angle $\pi$ or $\pi-\omega$.
 By introducing the binary control $v_k$ we have that the angle between the $k-1$-th and $k$-th phalanx is $\pi-\omega_k$, where